10 Best California Rock Bands of All Time

 Please keep in mind that all of these fabulous bands started their recording careers in California, whose two primary spawning grounds for rock and roll have been the San Francisco Bay Area and Los Angeles.
 Therefore, it makes great sense that so much incredibly good music has come from this wondrous region - this California, often called the Land of Opportunity or the Golden State.

 So, please give this list a go!
-And then check out the VIDEOS PROVIDED AT THE END OF IT.

 10. The Grateful Dead